dpduanpu/SGD-Exponential-Stepsize/README.md

 Xiaoyu Li*, Zhenxun Zhuang*, Francesco Orabona

 ### Description
 Stochastic Gradient Descent (SGD) is a popular tool in large scale optimization of machine learning objective functions.
 However, the performance is greatly variable, depending on the choice of the step sizes.
 In this paper, we introduce the exponential step sizes for stochastic optimization of smooth non-convex functions which satisfy the Polyak-Lojasiewicz (PL) condition.
-We show that, without any information on the level of noise over the stochastic gradients, these step sizes guarantee a convergence rate for the last iterate that automatically interpolates between a linear rate (in the noisy-free case) and a O(1/T) rate (in the noisy case), up to poly-logarithmic factors.
+We show that, without any information on the level of noise over the stochastic gradients, these step sizes guarantee a convergence rate for the last iterate that automatically interpolates between a linear rate (in the noisy-free case) and an O(1/T) rate (in the noisy case), up to poly-logarithmic factors.
 Moreover, if without the PL condition, the exponential step sizes still guarantee optimal convergence to a critical point, up to logarithmic factors.
 We also validate our theoretical results with empirical experiments on real-world datasets with deep learning architectures.

 ### Code & Usage
 `src` folder contains codes for training a deep neural network to do image classification on CIFAR10/100.
 You can train models with the `main.py` script, with hyper-parameters being specified as flags (see --help for a detailed list and explanation).

-`utils` folder contains codes for generating running commands given a set of hyperparameter searching grids, finding the best hyperparamters from all tuning results, and drawing figures.
+`utils` folder contains codes for generating running commands given a set of hyperparameter searching grids, finding the best hyperparameters from all tuning results, and drawing figures.
 Look inside the folder for details.

 ### Results
 Below, exponential decay means <img src="https://render.githubusercontent.com/render/math?math=\eta_t=\eta_0\cdot\alpha^t">, O(1/t) decay means &eta;<sub>t</sub> = &eta;<sub>0</sub>/(1+&alpha;t), and O(1/sqrt(t)) means &eta;<sub>t</sub> = &eta;<sub>0</sub>/(1+&alpha;&radic;t).
 They are variants of the vanilla SGD by using a decaying step size instead of a constant one.